weecology/MillionTrees/docs/dataset_structure.md

 # Dataset structure

-The organization of this dataset was inspired by the WILDS benchmark
+The organization of this dataset was inspired by the WILDS benchmark and torchgeo python package.